UniversalDependencies/UD_Icelandic-IcePaHC/README.md

 # Acknowledgments

-This project is funded by The Strategic Research and Development Programme for Language Technology, grant no. 180020-5301.
+This project was funded by The Strategic Research and Development Programme for Language Technology, grant no. 180020-5301.
 Thanks are due to Örvar Kárason, whose previous work was used as a basis for the conversion.

 The Icelandic Parsed Historical Corpus (IcePaHC) is available at https://linguist.is/icelandic_treebank/Download and https://repository.clarin.is/repository/xmlui/handle/20.500.12537/62.